cocoyimasa/JavaScript-Interpreter/JSInterpret/README.md

      - --1

-- If not use the repl ,just test some code,no need to add two ';' after your code.Just add one ';' is all right.
+- If not running in the repl and just to test some code, there's no need to add two ';' after your code.
+Just adding one ';' is fine.

-## Some cases for you to test my interpreter:
+## Some cases for you to test the interpreter:

 * function add(a){a=a+1;return a;}